Deborah Jeane Palfrey: Death

-On May 1, 2008, Palfrey was found hanging in a storage shed outside her mother's mobile home in Tarpon Springs, Florida.
+On May 1, 2008, roughly two weeks following her April 15 conviction, Palfrey was found hanging in a storage shed outside her mother's mobile home in Tarpon Springs, Florida.
 Police found handwritten suicide notes in the bedroom where she was staying, dated a week before her death.
 The autopsy and the final police investigation concluded her death was a suicide.

 Palfrey's death resulted in her conviction being vacated.

 Suicide notes

 Palfrey's two handwritten notes were released to the public.
 In one of them, she wrote to her sister, "You must comprehend there was no way out, I.E. 'exit strategy,' for me other than the one I have chosen here."
 In another, she described her predicament as a "modern-day lynching".
 She said she feared that, at the end of serving her sentence, she would be "in my late 50s a broken, penniless and very much alone woman".

 Speculation surrounding her death

 The New York Times' Patrick J. Lyons wrote on the Times' blog, The Lede, that some on the Internet were skeptical that her death was a suicide.
 After investigating the crime scene, however, police found "no new evidence [that] would indicate anything other than suicide by hanging," and a police investigative report released six months later concluded that her death had been a suicide.
 The police stated that Palfrey's family believed the notes were written by Palfrey.

 In early 2007, Palfrey learned of the death, apparently through suicide by hanging, of Brandi Britton, one of her former escort service employees.
 Palfrey reacted to this news by saying, "I guess I'm made of something that Brandy Britton wasn't made of."
 According to her former attorney, Montgomery Blair Sibley, she even took the extraordinary step of writing directly to the prosecutor, promising to show more resolve than Britton.

 Journalist Dan Moldea, who was working with Palfrey on a book, recalled that in a 2007 conversation, Palfrey told him, "I am not going back to prison.
 I will commit suicide first."
 He said her previous prison experience had traumatized her and she felt she couldn't do it again.